 The Blériot XI was a single-seat, single-engine monoplane.
 It was 26.24 feet (7.998 meters) long with a wingspan of 25.35 feet (7.727 meters) and overall height of 8 feet (2.438 meters).
 It had an empty weight of 507 pounds (229.9 kilograms).

 (Sources give conflicting specifications for the Blériot XI, probably because they were often changed in an effort to improve the airplane.
 Dimensions given here are from the three-view drawings, below.)

 In its original configuration, the airplane was powered by an air-cooled, 3.774 liter (230.273 cubic inches) R.E.P. two-row, seven-cylinder fan engine (or “semi-radial”) which produced 30 horsepower at 1,500 r.p.m., driving a four-bladed paddle-type propeller.
 The R.E.P. engine weighed 54 kilograms (119 pounds).
 This engine was unreliable and was soon changed for an air-cooled 3.117 liter (190.226 cubic inch) Alessandro Anzani & Co., 60° three-cylinder “fan”-type radial engine (or W-3) and a highly-efficient Chauvière Intégrale two-bladed propeller.
 The Anzani engine produced 25 horsepower at 1,400 r.p.m.

-The Blériot XI had a maximum speed of 47 miles per hour (76 kilometers per hour) and the service ceiling was (3,280 feet) 1,000 meters.
+The Blériot XI had a maximum speed of 76 kilometers per hour (47 miles per hour) and its service ceiling was 1,000 meters (3,281 feet).

 Just over six months from its first flight, on 25 July 1909, Louis Blériot flew his Blériot XI across the English Channel from Calais to Dover.
 He flew the 25 mile (40 kilometer) distance in 36 minutes.
 The airplane was slightly damaged on landing.